NikolayIT/BelotGameEngine/Documentation/Rules.md

 ### 3.1 Specific Trump game.

 The basics of the game is in the compulsory following of the "wanted suit".
-If that suit is a trump then it is compulsory to play a higher trump (if you have one).If a player doesn't hold a card of the "wanted" suit he/she Ã?Â is obliged to play a trump Ã?Â card (trumping) only if the hand is being won by an opponent so far.
-If the opponent has already (trumped) and you cannot follow suit you must play a higher trump if you can (otherwise you can play any card). Ã?Â
+If that suit is a trump then it is compulsory to play a higher trump (if you have one).If a player doesn't hold a card of the "wanted" suit he/she is obliged to play a trump card (trumping) only if the hand is being won by an opponent so far.
+If the opponent has already (trumped) and you cannot follow suit you must play a higher trump if you can (otherwise you can play any card).

 ### 3.2 "No Trumps game"

 Same as the specific trump game but there is no trump and the only rule in play is the following of suit.

-### 3.3 "All Trumps game".
+### 3.3 "All Trumps game"

 Here all suits are trumps so as well as following suit you must give a higher trump if you can regardless of who is winning the hand.

-## 4.Scoring
+## 4. Scoring

 At the end of the game each teams counts their points from the hands they have won.
 The table below outlines how much points each card carries: